Yellowstone Park's landscape forever changed, uncertainty for gateway cities looms

 “We aren’t happy they aren’t going to open our loop,” said Cooke City businesswoman Suzy Hahn.

-Visitors can still access the communities via the Chief Joseph Scenic Byway from Wyoming (Highway 296), but not by the Beartooth Scenic Byway from Red Lodge, which remains closed following the flooding and still needs to be assessed for damage.
+Visitors can still access the communities via the Chief Joseph Scenic Byway from Wyoming (Highway 296), but not by the Beartooth Scenic Byway from Red Lodge, which remains closed following the flooding and will need extensive reconstruction to reopen.

 Even with that main artery cut in 2005, Cooke City visitors still had access to Yellowstone National Park.
 But on Tuesday Sholly said the northern portion of the park will remain closed through the summer due to damage to the road through the Lamar Valley.
 Aerial footage showed two large washouts of the road caused by Soda Butte Creek and the Lamar River.